 STATE OF TRADE.-The reports of the general trade of the country during the week ending last Saturday, are most favourable.
 At Manchester there has been a good average business, and the transactions would have been larger but for the firmness of prices.
 At Birmingham, the iron trade continues dull, owing chiefly to the orders from the United States being unusually limited.
 The other manufactures of the place are also, with some exceptions, inanimate.
 A meeting has been held in the Potteries for the purpose of memorialising the Government to propose a mutual abolition of import duties between France and England.
-At Wolverhampton it has been resolved to establish a Chamber of Commerce.
-The proposals for creating new joint-stock banks in Birmingham are no longer viewed with favour.
-The Nottingham re-port describes great activity.
-In the woollen districts, also, the transactions have been large, stocks are low. and confidence prevails.
-In the Irish linen-markets the tendency to improvement is well muintained.---Times.

-DEATH OF A CONVICT FROM ALLEGED NEGLECT .---- An inquiry which had been six times adjourned was resumed, and concluded on Monday on board the Mr. Carter Unity Hospital (convict) ship before coroner for Kent, respecting the death of a convict named Charles Seddon, aged twenty-five.
+At Wolverhampton it has been resolved no longer viewed with favour.
+The Nottingham report describes great activity.
+In the woollen districts, also, the transactions have been large, stocks are low, and confidence prevails.
+In the Irish linen-markets the tendency to improvement is well maintained .---Times.
+DEATH OF A CONVICT FROM ALLEGED NEGLECT.----Au inquiry which had been six times adjourned was resumed, and concluded on Monday on board the Unity Hospital (convict) ship before Mr. Carter, the coroner for Kent, respecting the death of a convict named Charles Seddon, aged twenty-five.
 Seddon was ruptured, and had undergone an operation a few weeks ago.
-On the 15th ult. he complained of a severe pain in the stomach, but it seems that ho was not properly attended to, and at length he died from strangulated hernia.
-The jury returned a verdict to that effect; but, considering that there had been considerable neglect on the part of the officials in charge of the convicts on the night of the death, they recommended that the coroner should report the facts to the Secretary of State, with a request on their part that the Government would order an inquiry to be made into all the circumstances.
+On the 15th ult. he complained of a severe pain in the stomach, but it seems that he was not properly attended to, and at length he died from strangulated hernia.
+The jury returned a verdict to that effect ; but, considering that there had been considerable neglect on the part of the officials in chargo of the convicts on the night of the death, they recommended that the coroner should report the facts to the Secretary of State, with a request on their part that the Government would order an inquiry to be made into all the circumstances.
 SUICIDE IN ST. PAUL'S CATHEDRAL .- The metropolitan cathedral was on Friday week the scene of a most appalling suicide.
-Alexander Smart, a man who was once a watch and clock-maker, but who has recently retired from business, went to the whispering gallery, and, exactly as the clock struck twelve, mounted the handrail, gave three hysterical laughs, orying out each time "Ah ! ah ! ah !" and flung himself over.
-Two of the vergers observed the preliminaries of the catastrophe from a distance, and instantly and their supporters to be enemies of true religion, tracts in Kensington Gardens during the performance | rushed forward; but they were too late, and the man was dashed to death on the pavement of the nave The body was terribly fractured; but it is stated that no blood flowed from the various wounds.
-It is thought that the event will cause the covering in of the gallery in the way which has been carried out at the Monument and the Duke of York's column.
+Alexander Smart, a man who was once a watch and clock-maker, but who has recently retired from business, went to the whispering gallery, and, exactly as the clock struck twelve, mounted the handrail, gave three hysterical laughs, orying out each time "Ab ! ah ! ah !" and flung him-self over.
+Two of the vergers observed the prelimi-